GUARDIANSHIP

 The Historical Register

-All compositions are formally inscribed in the Historical Register of the Maison.
-The inscription includes the title of the work, the date of attribution, and the name of the Guardian.
-This record is held in Geneva under long-term custodial care.
+All compositions are formally recorded within the Historical Register of the Maison.
+Preserved in Geneva, each entry includes the title of the work, its date of attribution, and the name of the Guardian.

 Lineage and Transmission